rdegges/rdegges-blog/articles/2014/heroku-and-soa.md

-Title: Heroku and SOA
-Date: 2014-06-04
-Tags: programming, devops
+---
+title: "Heroku and SOA"
+date: "2014-06-04"
+tags: ["programming", "devops"]
+slug: "heroku-and-soa"
-Summary: Heroku's platform was designed with services in mind.
-If you're building a service oriented web app, you might find this interesting.
+description: "Heroku's platform was designed with services in mind.
+If you're building a service oriented web app, you might find this interesting."
+---

 ![Large Warrior Sketch][]